Open-QKD-Network/qkd-net/README.md

 ##### kms.conf

-Applications like qTox and tls-demo require kms.conf to be present under
+Applications like qTox and tls-kms-demo require kms.conf to be present under
 $HOME/.kms.

 This file can be manually created by puting following entries: